sudha-bhashyam/8.2DevSecOp/README.md

 In this application, the default `snyk wizard` answers will fix all the issues.
 When the wizard is done, restart the application and run the exploits again to confirm they are fixed.
+- trigger Fri 19 Sep 2025 20:49:57 AEST # append a line with timestamp